Emergency Dentistry – Vienna, VA

 Urgent, Expert Care for Smiles in Need

 Life can change quickly and throw unexpected dental situations at you.
-If you’re in pain or have a strong impact to the face, you could require immediate help to get your smile back to normal.
+If you’re in pain or have a strong impact on the face, you could require immediate help to get your smile back to normal.
 We recommend saving the number for Vienna Smiles in your phone so that you’ll be ready to act when or if something happens to you or your family members.
-We always try to see emergency patients on the same day as their phone call, and you can rely on us to provide the relief and treatment you need.
+We always try to see emergency patients on the same day as their phone call, and you can rely on us to provide the relief and treatment you need with emergency dentistry in Vienna, VA.

 Why Choose Vienna Smiles for Emergency Dentistry?